Table of Contents Hide

 - New York, Gardens of the Battery

-Start planning your own perennial garden
+Start planning your your garden inspired by Piet Oudolf

 This is not a description of a garden design but just some tips for a planting design.
 Piet Oudolf makes it easy for us.
 Accompanying the book ‘Planting: A New Perspective” a few of his designs are available to download.
 These documents give a rare insight in the designs of Piet Oudolf.